pixelRena/space-tourism-website/README.md

 - Flexbox

 ### What I learned
-- The body element can contain classes and id's just as any other element, but I never thought of every adding classes or id's to it, but it is very useful in times of adding background images when each page is different!
+The body element can contain classes and id's just as any other element, but I never thought of every adding classes or id's to it, but it is very useful in times of adding background images when each page is different!

 ### Continued development
+I'm thinking of more to add to this website.
+It could use a loader, but as of now I'm unsure what else to add.

 ### Useful resources
 - [Naming Font Sizes](https://css-tricks.com/the-dilemma-of-naming-font-size-variables/)